-Our nurses will monitor you in the post-anesthesia recovery area following your Rhinoplasty.
+Immediately following Rhinoplasty, our nurses will monitor you in the post-anesthesia recovery area.
 You will be allowed to go home once the effects of anesthesia have worn off, accompanied by your friend or family member.

 Once at home, you need to relax and protect your nose from being injured.
 You may perform non-strenuous activities, such as watching television and reading.
-You should expect your nose to feel very stuffy, as most patients will breathe only through the mouth during the first week.
-Pain is typically mild to moderate.
+You should expect your nose to feel very stuffy, and most patients will breathe only through the mouth during the first week.
+Pain after Rhinoplasty is typically mild to moderate.
 Pain medication will be prescribed, and may be used during this time.
+The face and areas around the nose will be swollen.
 You may have bruising around the eyes in the first 1-2 weeks.
 The majority of patients return to work (non-strenuous) at 7-10 days.

-Dr. Tong will see you at one week to have stitches and the special protective dressing removed.
-You will likely be allowed to start light exercise (e.g. walking) at 1-2 weeks after surgery.
-Avoid strenuous activity until 4-6 weeks after surgery, especially sports where you could be hit in the face (e.g. hockey, basketball).
+Dr. Tong will see you one week after your Rhinoplasty procedure to check your progress and remove your stitches and dressing.
+You will likely be allowed to start light exercise (e.g. walking) at 2 weeks after surgery.
+Avoid strenuous activity until 4-6 weeks after surgery, especially avoiding sports where you could be hit in the face (e.g. hockey, basketball).
 After the initial post-surgical visit, you will have follow-up visits with Dr. Tong at 6 weeks, 6 months, and one year after surgery.
 Post-operative photos will also be taken at these visits.

-It is important to stress that the nose may look fairly swollen initially.
-This is entirely normal and it takes between 6-8 weeks for a majority of the swelling to resolve.
-Even beyond this, full resolution of the swelling can take 12 months or more.
+It is important to stress that the nose may look fairly swollen initially after Rhinoplasty.
+This is entirely normal, and it takes between 6-8 weeks for a majority of the swelling to resolve.
+Even beyond this, full resolution of the swelling usually takes 12 months or more.
 As the swelling subsides, you will notice that the nose gradually becomes thinner and smaller, with the tip taking the longest to fully settle.
-Patients like the look of their nose right after surgery, but the appearance will still slowly continue to improve as time goes on until it reaches its final form.
+Patients usually like the look of their nose right after surgery, but the appearance will still slowly continue to improve as time goes on until it reaches its final form.